stevegrunwell/technical-debt/slides.md

 Note:

+* It can be a lot of fun to work with new technologies, but having a dozen apps in as many languages will make maintenance a huge PITA
     * Most teams are good with a small set of technologies
-* Great to stretch yourself and experiment with new tech, but a dozen apps in as many languages will make maintenance a huge PITA
-* Be wary of the engineer who is always pushing for the new hotness
-    * Use smaller projects to pilot, but be prepared to throw them away
-    * Every time someone "disrupts the status quo", you're stuck maintaining that!
+* Remember: every time someone "disrupts the status quo" you're stuck maintaining it!
+* If you want to explore new technologies, see if there's a way you can pilot the tech in a small project that could be rewritten or thrown away if necessary

 ----